-We work with charities, public sector organisations and health & lifestyle brands to develop and deliver campaigns that are strategic, creative and effective.
+We work with charities and public sector bodies to develop and deliver PR campaigns that are strategic, creative and effective.
 Working in partnership with our clients, we raise awareness, engage audiences, influence change and inspire action.

 We were established in 2000 and have a strong track record on issues-based communications, on a range of topics: health & wellbeing, social care, education & literacy, young people, families, environment, disability, housing, drug & alcohol misuse, mental health, legal rights, older people, international development and enterprise.

 Our award-winning, but down-to-earth, team has enormous experience working on one-off projects and long-term programmes for organisations large and small, from media relations and celebrity support, to strategic consultancy and crisis management.
-Often we involve like-minded partners to offer clients a seamless, integrated team incorporating design, digital, film and photography.
+Often we involve like-minded partners to offer clients an integrated team incorporating public affairs, design, digital, film and photography.

-Louise began her career at agencies including Saatchi and Saatchi and Cause and Effect Marketing, working on consumer brands such as Disney, Persil and Eurostar, and in-house at the Teaching Awards Trust.
+Louise began her PR career in the North East before moving to London, where she worked at agencies including Cause & Effect Marketing and Saatchi & Saatchi.
+She has handled consumer brands such as Disney, Persil and Eurostar, and was head-hunted to help set up the Teaching Awards Trust.

 She founded Amazon in 2000 after recognising the need for good quality PR support for charities.
-Since then the agency has diversified, working with clients across health and lifestyle, and the public sector.
+Since then the agency has diversified, working with clients in the public sector and healthcare.

 For several years Louise served as a Trustee for the Rainforest Foundation UK, including three years as Chair.

-Outside work, Louise is passionate about children’s books.
-She helps her young son run book review site Mango Bubbles Books and she is a member of the Society of Children’s Book Writers and Illustrators.
+Outside work, Louise is passionate about children’s books and helps her son run book review site Mango Bubbles Books.

 Kate worked in magazine publishing as an editor and staff writer, and in fundraising and events at charities including NSPCC and Samaritans, before joining Amazon in 2006.

-Lisa is a former BBC journalist who transitioned into PR after 10 years as a reporter and producer.
+Lisa is a former BBC journalist who moved into PR after 10 years as a reporter and producer.

 She has managed the communications for Jeans for Genes (now Genetic Disorders UK) and YoungDementia UK, compiled annual reports and redeveloped the websites of both charities.
-She became an associate for Amazon in 2012 and has worked with clients including Royal Air Force Benevolent Fund, SSAFA and the Rainforest Foundation.
+She became an associate for Amazon in 2012 and has worked with clients including RAF Benevolent Fund, Cats Protection and the Rainforest Foundation.

 Lisa is skilled at building ever-changing train tracks with her young son and baking bread with varying degrees of success.
 She enjoys sewing, knitting, drawing, re-purposing stuff and salsa dancing.

 Charlotte has been working in PR for over two decades.
-After completing her MA in Public Relations she worked in both Manchester and London with agencies including Hill and Knowlton and BMA Communications.
-For the past 15 years, Charlotte has worked as a consultant specialising in health, social issues, charity and educational campaign – joining Amazon as an Associate in 2009.
+After completing her MA in Public Relations she worked in both Manchester and London with agencies including Hill and Knowlton, Harrison Cowley and Forster.
+For the past 15 years, Charlotte has worked as a consultant specialising in health, social issues, charity and educational campaigns – joining Amazon as an Associate in 2009.

-During her time at Amazon she has worked with clients including the National Institute of Health, Jack Petchey Foundation, NCT, Impetus-PEF and Disabled Living Foundation.
+During her time at Amazon she has worked with clients including the NIHR Office for Clinical Research Infrastructure (NOCRI) and Impetus-PEF.

 Outside of work, Charlotte enjoys time with her teenage children, films, theatre trips, dog walking and pilates.
 She also helps run a community women’s group and plays the violin with the Epsom Symphony Orchestra.

-Whilst at Amazon, May secured across-the-board national coverage of a report to relaunch the domestic abuse charity SafeLives, and has also worked with forces charity SSAFA and Holocaust Memorial Day Trust.
+Whilst at Amazon, May has secured across-the-board national coverage of a report to relaunch the domestic abuse charity SafeLives, and also worked with the RAF Benevolent Fund and the Holocaust Memorial Day Trust.

-May is a trained yoga teacher, message therapist and life coach, and alongside working as a consultant, runs her own well-being business.
+May is a trained yoga teacher, massage therapist and life coach, and alongside working as a consultant, runs her own well-being business.